 Subscription: A subscription RDS instance is an instance for which you pay an upfront fee.
 For long-term usage, the subscription billing method is more cost-effective than the pay-as-you-go billing method.
 You are charged lower prices for longer subscription periods.

 By Time: allows you to restore data to a point in time within the specified log retention period.
-For more information about how to view or change the log backup retention period, see Back up an ApsaraDB RDS for PostgreSQL instance.
+For more information about how to view or modify the log backup retention period, see Back up an ApsaraDB RDS for PostgreSQL instance.

 By Backup Set: allows you to restore the data from a backup set.

-Basic: The database system consists of only one RDS instance.
+Basic Edition: The database system consists of only one RDS instance.
 Computing is separated from storage to increase cost-effectiveness.

-High-availability: The database system adopts the classic high-availability architecture that consists of one primary RDS instance and one secondary RDS instance.
+High-availability Edition: The database system adopts the classic high-availability architecture that consists of one primary RDS instance and one secondary RDS instance.

 The available RDS editions vary based on the region and database engine version that you select.
 For more information, see Overview.